hindu-comm/weblogs/manasataramgini/2004/09/2004-09-12_the-deadly-foe-destroying-yoga-of-brahmanya-deva.md

 kumAra (as percieved by learned tAntrics like lakShmaNa deshikendra) and utter it 600,000 times for best effect.

-- Then he begins making 300 fire oblations to the god kumAra with the trishati.
+-Then he begins making 300 fire oblations to the god kumAra with the trishati.
 It becomes the shatru samhAra trishati that destroys all foes.

-- At the end he offers 3 libations of the flavored milk before the idol of kumAra with appropriate gAyatri incantation from the maitrAyaNi text.
+-At the end he offers 3 libations of the flavored milk before the idol of kumAra with appropriate gAyatri incantation from the maitrAyaNi text.

-- The next day he makes a special very sweet dish with 5 sweet materials and covers the idol with it uttering the quenching incantation of the bodhAyana text to kumAra and his wife ShaShThi.
+-The next day he makes a special very sweet dish with 5 sweet materials and covers the idol with it uttering the quenching incantation of the bodhAyana text to kumAra and his wife ShaShThi.

-- The votary may then distribute this sweet paste as an offering.
+-The votary may then distribute this sweet paste as an offering.

 The votary may experience a throbbing and intense internal sense of burning or rise in body temperature if he is a novice at the rite.
 The complete yogic control of the meditation of the svAdiShThana is however a must for proper performance of the rite.